 Bitcoin is a volatile animal.
 When the currency was first launched, it had no official price at all, because no one was selling it for US dollars.
-But then, when the first exchanges began to appear, a price developed.
-It started small, at around 6 cents, and didn’t hit a dollar until around February 2011.
+When the first exchanges began to appear, however, a price developed.
+It started small, at around 6 cents, and didn’t hit a full dollar until around February 2011.
 It spiked that June, reaching around $22, and then fell back again, ranging below $20 for the remainder of that year.

 It wasn’t until February 2013 that bitcoin really began to take off.
-It began climbing, rapidly, reaching over $140 that April, and then topping $1000 in December that year.
-No wonder speculators took such a lot of interest in the cryptocurrency.
+It started climbing rapidly, reaching over $140 that April, and then topping $1,000 by December of that same year.
+It's no wonder speculators took such a large interest in the cryptocurrency.

 But who sets that price, and why does it keep swinging so crazily?